St Mary’s is committed to welcoming students and staff from Europe and around the globe.

 Brexit doesn’t change how we value our international community, but we know that it’s created some uncertainty.
 We hope that this information will help with any questions you may have about applying to St Mary’s.

 UKCISA’s Brexit guidance and the UK government’s Get Ready for Brexit site are excellent sources of further information for students who may be affected by Brexit.

 Coming to the UK

-The situation for students beginning their studies from September 2020 and 2021 onwards will depend on the immigration system operating at the time.
-Please check UKCISA’s guidance.
+The situation for students beginning their studies from January 2021 onwards will depend on the immigration system operating at the time.
+Please check UKCISA’s guidance for updates.

-EU nationals beginning their studies in England in September 2020 and 2021 onwards will be eligible for home fee status, just as they are under current rules.
-There has not yet been a decision on fee arrangements for EU nationals beginning a course from 2021 and 2022.
+EU nationals beginning their studies in England in the 2020/21 academic year will be eligible for home fee status, just as they are under current rules.
+There has not yet been a decision on fee arrangements for EU nationals beginning a course from September 2021 onwards.
 UKCISA’s guidance on home fee status eligibility is a very useful source of information on this issue.

 Access to healthcare

 UKCISA has published guidance for EU, EEA and Swiss nationals about how Brexit may impact on access to healthcare in the UK.

 International students from outside the EU, EEA and Switzerland

 Immigration rules for students who currently need a Tier 4 or short-term study visa to study in the UK are not expected to change, so if you’re in one of these categories, Brexit shouldn’t affect you.
 Please email email@example.com if you have questions about your Tier 4 visa.